gunjjoshi/stdlib/apps/labs/posts/automating-ufuncs-generation-in-stdlib.md

 Real types can be promoted to complex types (with the imaginary part set to zero), but complex types cannot be cast to real types.
 This prevents unsafe operations like discarding the imaginary component without explicit user intent.

+TODO(athan): this paragraph is incorrect.
+NumPy does not have polymorphic scalar kernels.

-This approach contrasts sharply with NumPy's polymorphic functions.
+**This approach contrasts sharply with NumPy's polymorphic functions.
 Where NumPy might have a single `np.abs` that handles everything through runtime type dispatch, stdlib maintains distinct scalar kernels with specific type signatures.
 Behind the scenes, you won't find a single polymorphic absolute value function.
 Instead, you have `abs` for float64, `absf` for float32, `cabs` for complex128, `cabsf` for complex64, and `labs` for int32.
-Each kernel knows exactly what type it expects and what type it returns, eliminating runtime type checking overhead and enabling the JavaScript JIT compiler to generate optimized machine code.
+Each kernel knows exactly what type it expects and what type it returns, eliminating runtime type checking overhead and enabling the JavaScript JIT compiler to generate optimized machine code.**

 But here's the key insight: users never need to think about this complexity.
 Whether you're working with float32 arrays, complex numbers, or generic data, you simply call `abs(x)` and the universal function automatically selects the optimal kernel.
 The type dispatch happens transparently, giving you both the performance benefits of specialized implementations and the simplicity of a single, unified interface.